as-ga/UnifyIQ/README.md

 💡 Problem Statement – SynergySphere

+Watch the demo video here: [https://www.youtube.com/watch?v=iuJZJ2_q0Wg](https://www.youtube.com/watch?v=iuJZJ2_q0Wg)

 To design and build a desktop and mobile-ready platform that acts like a central nervous system for team collaboration.
 SynergySphere should not only streamline the basics like tasks and communication but also work proactively — catching potential issues early and helping teams stay ahead rather than constantly reacting.
 This means creating a system that feels supportive, insightful, and seamless — something that naturally fits into the rhythm of a working team.

 # UnifyIQ – Team Collaboration Platform